 The above-mentioned rule is one that tricksters are very aware of, and will go to great lengths to make an item look older than it really is.
 Soaking linens in tea to give them an aged appearance is quite common, and this kind of misleading is common among the antique world.

-Always be on guard when negotiating with a dealer (not the same kind that you’d find when playing online casino games in NZ!).
+Always be on guard when negotiating with a dealer (not the same kind that you’d find when playing online casino games).
 Demand as much information as they’re willing to give, and if something doesn’t add up, then they are most likely hiding the truth.
 Another warning sign to keep an eye out for is the number of items that the dealer is selling.
 Antiques are valuable because they tend to be rare, and a dealer that has a few dozen of the same item is probably not selling authentic product.

 Armed With Knowledge